-The length of stay less than two years indicates the percent of children who achieve permanency through reunification, guardianship, or adoption within two years of placement in out-of-home care.
+The length of stay of less than two years indicates the percent of children who achieve permanency through reunification, guardianship, or adoption within two years of placement in out-of-home care.
 The median length of stay measure indicates the median number of days children spend in out-of-home care.

-^{}Children in care for less than two years at the time of exit using exit cohort data.
-Source: AFCARS data submission calculation through Casey Family Programs data share agreement.
+Children in care for less than two years at the time of exit using exit cohort data.
+Source: FamLink data submitted to AFCARS and calculated through Casey Family Programs data share agreement.

-^{}Median length of stay on last day of the federal fiscal year.
+Median length of stay on last day of the federal fiscal year.
 Source: FamLink data submitted to AFCARS for Washington Child and Family Services Review Data Profile.

-Objective: Decrease length-of-stay without increasing re-entry Measured by: Children remaining safely at home following reunification
+Objective:Decrease length-of-stay without increasing re-entryMeasured by:Children remaining safely at home following reunification